mir47/alien-annihilation/README.md

 - Install Microsoft Visual Studio Community 2022.
 - Open solution file and set build configuration to `x86` (32 bit), and configure depencies on `x86` libs (next step).
 I could only get `SDL2_gfx` to build for `x86` and not `x64`.
-- `/libs_backup/vclib.zip` contains just the necessary library files copied from the `/libs_backup/source` folder.
+- `/libs_backup/vclib.zip` contains just the necessary library files copied from `/libs_backup/source`.
 This is needed to build the `alien-annihilation` project.
-Extract and copy this to anywhere e.g. `C:\vclib`, and configure the project settings in Visual Studio (see [Setting up SDL 2 on Visual Studio](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php) for more info).
+Extract and copy this to anywhere e.g. `C:\vclib`, and configure the project settings in Visual Studio to point to these dependecies (see [Setting up SDL 2 on Visual Studio](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php) for more info).
 - important dll files: `SDL2.dll`, `SDL2_gfx.dll`, `SDL2_ttf.dll`
 - important settings files: `settings1.txt`, `settings2.txt`, `settings3.txt`
 - To run the game from Visual Studio, the dll and settings files need to be in the project folder e.g. `alien-annihilation/alien-annihilation`.
 These should already be there.